censura1oct/censura1oct.github.io/_posts/2017-09-16-methods_en.md

 ---
 The following paragraphs try to document the methods to censor online content used by the Spanish police and the main telecom operators, and alternative ways to access some domain names.

 Censorship has targeted official websites of Generalitat, the Catalan Governement.
-Non-official replicas published by citizens are still active.
+Non-official replicas published by private individuals are still active.
-Websites hosted in Spain or domain names managed by organizations in spain have been disabled physically.
+Websites hosted in Spain or domain names managed by organizations in Spain have been disabled physically.

 The Spanish police seems not to be able to censor websites hosted abroad or with domain names managed by organizations abroad.